 Collecting my Photo

 My photo is ready as I now walk more confidently back past the photo recess and it’s now tucked into my pocket.
-Clearly now I’m confident enough to take both hands off the chain hand holds to grab the money out of my pocket, count it and hand it over.
+Clearly, now I’m confident enough to take both hands off the chain hand holds to grab the money out of my pocket, count it and hand it over.
 I even give him the right change.

 Climbing Back up the Stair Rods

-All that remain is to negotiate the turn at the bottom of the stair rods and join the line to go up.
+All that remains is to negotiate the turn at the bottom of the stair rods and join the line to go up.
 Clipping on and off is harder going up, as the carabiners slip down and catch.
-There’s a blockage halfway up, as folks have jammed themselves a little too close together, my fingers come within millimeters of feet and the universal language of “ah ah” comes into play.
+There’s a blockage halfway up, as folks have jammed themselves a little too close together, my fingers come within millimeters of feet, and the universal language of “ah ah” comes into play.

-Then I’m at the top, unclipping my harness, showing Nige the photo, grinning widely and thinking of that jump I couldn’t make back in Plovdiv wondering what all the fuss was about.
+Then I’m at the top, unclipping my harness, showing Nige the photo, grinning widely, and thinking of that jump I couldn’t make back in Plovdiv wondering what all the fuss was about.

 You don’t have to DO the Plank Road to Hike Huashan

-For me, it combined conquering a fear and dropping another item into the Bucket List in one.
+For me, it combined conquering fear and dropping another item into the Bucket List in one.
 Now all that remained was to return to the bottom in time to catch a bus.

 Walking Back Down Huashan

 Going down should be so much easier than going up right?
 Ha.
 Yeah, right.
 Remember those uneven, small, not uniform steps?
 Going down you’re going to be walking sideways, otherwise you’ll just get your heels on the steps and most times if you do that you’ll be slipping off.
 You’ll be competing with the families that hold hands on the way and those still coming up.
-You’ll also be competing with time, because it ticks away pretty quickly waiting in that line for the Plank Road, and then walking it.
+You’ll also be competing with time because it ticks away pretty quickly waiting in that line for the Plank Road, and then walking it.

 Walking down is hard work.
 Even to the Cable Car.

-Stopping for a break mid way down, my legs actually trembled as I considered how much my calves would be aching over the next few days.
+Stopping for a break mid-way down, my legs actually trembled as I considered how much my calves would be aching over the next few days.
 The line at the cable car took around 35 minutes for us to be in a car and heading down.